-5.4 Students who violate school or district rules while riding in a district vehicle will be disciplined in accordance with Regulation 503.3AR, Student Behavior Expectations and Consequences for Misbehavior and may be denied transportation privileges in addition to school consequences .
+5.4 Students who violate school or district rules while riding in a district vehicle will be disciplined in accordance with Regulation 503.3AR, Student Behavior Expectations and Responses for Behavior and may be denied transportation privileges in addition to school consequences .
 If a student’s transportation privileges are denied because of the student’s misbehavior, the student’s parent(s) or guardian(s) will be responsible for transporting the student to and from school.

-5.5 Students who violate school or district rules while riding in a district vehicle will be disciplined in accordance with Regulation 503.3AR, Student Behavior Expectations and Consequences for Misbehavior and may be denied transportation privileges in addition to school consequences .
+5.5 Students who violate school or district rules while riding in a district vehicle will be disciplined in accordance with Regulation 503.3AR, Student Behavior Expectations and Responses for Behavior and may be denied transportation privileges in addition to school consequences .
 If a student’s transportation privileges are denied because of the student’s misbehavior, the student’s parent(s) or guardian(s) will be responsible for transporting the student to and from school.

 5.6 Records of misbehavior on the school bus or at a bus stop will be forwarded to the student’s school and will be retained in the same manner as other student discipline records.
 Reports of serious misconduct will be sent to the Minnesota Department of Public Safety.
 Records may also be maintained in the district’s Transportation Department.

 5.7 Students will not be put off the bus by the bus driver for behavioral reasons until the bus reaches the student’s destination.